Okapi

 Status

-Okapi are listed as endangered as of 2015, per the IUCN Red List.
+Okapi are classified as endangered by the IUCN Red List.
 Because of their secretive life in densely forested habitat, population assessments are difficult.
 It is estimated that only 10,000 to 25,000 okapis remain in the wild.
 Major threats include habitat destruction, warfare, mining, and illegal hunting.

 Habitat